Nicola Hoskins

 Notable Cases

-R -v- L - prosecution for obstruction of bailiff in the course of his duty and common assault; also assault of two police officers who came to assist the bailiff.
+R v L (2022): Prosecution for obstruction of bailiff in the course of his duty and common assault; also assault of two police officers who came to assist the bailiff.
 Defendant acquitted of all charges when it was proved that the bailiff did not comply with his codes of practice, and accordingly the police officers were not acting in accordance with PACE.

-R -v- F – prosecution for incurring 6 speeding offences in 10 days, total 18 points.
-Court was successfully persuaded that the sentencing guidelines could be set aside and a short discretionary disqualification was imposed instead of points, which meant she avoided ‘totting up’ and any points at all.
+R v F (2022): Prosecution for incurring 6 speeding offences in 10 days, potentially facing a total of 18 points.
+Court was successfully persuaded that the sentencing guidelines could be set aside and a short discretionary disqualification was imposed instead of points, which meant the client avoided ‘totting up’ and any points at all.

 Clerks